-It is the understanding and agreement of the parties that the OFCC will pay rentals required by the Lease solely from moneys appropriated by the General Assembly to the OFCC for the purpose and not from funds received from any Project, and that the agreement of the OFCC to pay those rentals during any period for which appropriations may lawfully be made by the General Assembly is effective and binding upon the OFCC only when and to the extent that moneys have been appropriated for that purpose and for that period.
+It is the understanding and agreement of the parties that the applicable lessee will pay rentals required by each Lease solely from moneys separately appropriated, respectively, for the Parks and Recreation Lease and the Administrative Lease by the General Assembly for the purpose and not from funds received from any Project, and that the agreement of the applicable lessee to pay those rentals during any period for which appropriations may lawfully be made by the General Assembly is effective and binding upon the applicable lessee only when and to the extent that moneys have been appropriated for that purpose and for that period.
 Under the Ohio Constitution, an appropriation may not be made beyond the fiscal biennium.
-In addition, the Lease may be renewed only for two-year periods.
-Accordingly, the OFCC is obligated to make rental payments under the Lease only for two-year periods, to the extent moneys have been appropriated and are available.
+In addition, each Lease may be renewed only for two-year periods.
+Accordingly, the applicable lessee is obligated to make rental payments under its Lease only for two-year periods, to the extent moneys have been appropriated and are available.

-Annually and on or before the first day of each Fiscal Year, the OPFC will submit, or cause to be submitted, to the OFCC a written report, prepared and signed by the Treasurer and confirmed by the Director of the State's Office of Budget and Management on behalf of the OPFC, setting forth the rental to become due (subject to the lawful availability of appropriations for that rental) as of each rental payment date as established under Supplemental Leases during the ensuing three Fiscal Years.
-Prior to the issuance of any Additional Bonds, and upon any determination of the OPFC that a different amount than last reported will be required, the OPFC shall submit, or cause to be submitted, to the OFCC a revised report, prepared, signed and confirmed as provided above, setting forth the updated required amount.
+Annually and on or before the first day of each Fiscal Year, the OPFC will submit, or cause to be submitted, to the applicable lessee a written report, prepared and signed by the Treasurer and confirmed by the Director of the State Office of Budget and Management on behalf of the OPFC, setting forth the rental to become due (subject to the lawful availability of appropriations for that rental) as of each rental payment date as established under Supplemental Leases during the ensuing three Fiscal Years.
+Prior to the issuance of any applicable Additional Bonds, and upon any determination of the OPFC that a different amount than last reported will be required, the OPFC shall submit, or cause to be submitted, to the applicable lessee a revised report, prepared, signed and confirmed as provided above, setting forth the updated required amount.
 Each revised report will from its date supersede the next previous report made.
-The OFCC agrees that it will include in its estimated budget and in its certificates and supplemental certificates, as provided in Section 126.02 of the Revised Code, the amounts, at the dates, and for credit to the Special Funds and Accounts, as shown in the reports by the OPFC provided pursuant to the Lease.
+The applicable lessee agrees that it will include in its estimated budget and in its certificates and supplemental certificates, as provided in Section 126.02 of the Revised Code, the amounts, at the dates, and for credit to the Special Funds and Accounts, as shown in the reports by the OPFC provided pursuant to each Lease.

-Under the terms of the Lease, a failure by the General Assembly to appropriate moneys at least equal to Basic Rent under the Lease, amounts the Treasurer estimates are necessary for Additional Rent and other sums payable under the Lease for the next State fiscal biennium would result in the termination of the Lease at the end of the two-year term then in effect.
-The Lease will, however, be fully reinstated, as if it had never been terminated, provided the conditions set forth below under Summary of the Lease - Reinstatement are met.
+Under the terms of each Lease, a failure by the General Assembly to appropriate moneys at least equal to Basic Rent under the applicable Lease, amounts the Treasurer estimates are necessary for Additional Rent and other sums payable under that Lease for the next State fiscal biennium would result in the termination of that Lease at the end of the two-year term then in effect.
+A Lease will, however, be fully reinstated, as if it had never been terminated, provided the conditions set forth below under Summary of the Leases - Reinstatement are met.